hudson-and-thames/arbitragelab/docs/source/ml_approach/ml_based_pairs_selection.rst

 	- No need to group all securities
 	- No assumptions regarding the clusters’ shape.

-The first method is to use the OPTICS clustering algorithm and letting the built in automatic procedure to select the most suitable :math:`\epsilon` for each cluster.
+The first method is to use the OPTICS clustering algorithm and letting the built-in automatic procedure to select the most suitable :math:`\epsilon` for each cluster.

 The second method is to use the DBSCAN clustering algorithm.
 This is to be used when the user